 Since the adoption of the OCP, there has been an increase in residential development on Keats Island along the shoreline.
 As of 2020, there were 90 individual parcels fronting the natural boundary of the sea on Keats Island.
-The subdivision and development of these parcels may, cumulatively, have a detrimental impact on the 13.72 km of shoreline habitat and function.
+The subdivision and development of these parcels in combination with the development that has already occurred, may, cumulatively, have a detrimental impact on the 13.72 km of shoreline habitat and function.

-In 2013, approx. 9% of the Keats shoreline was identified as having been structurally altered by development, principally by boat ramps, seawalls, rip rap and revetments.
+In 2013, approx. 9% of the Keats shoreline was identified to have been modified by 30% or more by development, principally by boat ramps, seawalls, rip rap and revetments.
 Applications for private docks and shoreline protection structures have increased since that time.
 Shoreline armouring, such as retaining walls, alter the shoreline and can result in loss of habitat and upland connectivity and may increase wave action and erosion on adjacent properties.
 Marine structures, such as ramps or docks, and their supporting pilings can have significant impact on fish movement and their habitat, and damage important marine vegetation.